 Now a family office is a little bit different.
 A family office is typically set up where the manager invests the money for a wealthy person or a wealthy family.
-So because of this, there's not as much group decision-making that needs to be made to make an investment and a family office typically because there are fewer owners presumably as few as one, they can be more flexible to change their investment strategy.
+So because of this, there's not as much group decision-making that needs to be made to make an investment and a family office typically because there are fewer owners presumably as few as one, can be more flexible to change their investment strategy.
 They might own their investments indefinitely.
 They might be opportunistic sellers at the right time, but typically when they buy assets, they're not buying them with a predetermined hold period and sell period.

-In this model, these are typically going to be preferred by franchisors because of the fact that they don't have a typical buy and sell period.
+In this model, these are typically going to be preferred by franchisors because of the fact that they don't have a typical buy-and-sell period.
 Most of the growth in investing in franchisees across the country over the last four or five years, which has really been meteoric in many senses, has been through the family office pipeline.

 Then independent sponsors would be, let's just say a guy or gal who has an investment thesis and they go out and they find an opportunity.
-In this case, maybe they see a 50 unit franchise business or 200 unit franchise business that they want to acquire and they find the opportunity, but they do not have the money.
+In this case, maybe they see a 50-unit franchise business or 200-unit franchise business that they want to acquire and they find the opportunity, but they do not have the money.
 They will find the opportunity, then they will go find the money and the money typically comes from maybe a wealthy investor, or a private equity firm, or a family office.
 Then they will take a fee, a management fee, or a percentage ownership in the company when the deal closes.
 That is the difference between a private equity firm, a family office, and an independent sponsor.

 Now, the second question was, "How has ownership of franchisees changed and when did institutional equity investors get interested in franchising?"
-Now, I've answered this question in several different indirect ways in other podcasts, but I guess just looking at the timeline again, most of the legacy franchising brand started in the 1960s and 70s, maybe even 50s and 40s when you think about the first ones.
-It was a great avenue for entrepreneurship in our country's history and really an undertold success story in my opinion.
+Now, I've answered this question in several different indirect ways in other podcasts, but I guess just looking at the timeline again, most of the legacy franchising brands started in the 1960s and 70s, maybe even 50s and 40s when you think about the first ones.
+It was a great avenue for entrepreneurship in our country's history and really an untold success story in my opinion.

 When I started working for Yum in the early 2000s, there were, I think, less than 10 institutionally backed franchisees in the space, just a few large ones, but it was certainly not common.
-You saw a decent boom cycle in the mid 2000s followed by a huge recessionary period.
+You saw a decent boom cycle in the mid-2000s followed by a huge recessionary period.
 During that time consolidation happened.
-Banks and frankly, franchisors were working out of franchisees that were unsuccessful and went bankrupt, and distressed, and weren't making payments.
+Banks and frankly, franchisors were working out of franchisees that were unsuccessful and went bankrupt, distressed, and weren't making payments.
 I think everyone through that process realized that the capitalization in the space needed to be stronger and stronger financially backed operators were potentially a good thing.
 Especially when there wasn't liquidity.

-As you saw the restaurant turnaround begin in 2012, franchisors started selling company assets in 2014 and '15 and franchisors prior to this time they had a, maybe 20, it depends on the brand, but maybe 20 to 30% ownership across their brands on a corporate side.
+As you saw the restaurant turnaround begin in 2012, franchisors started selling company assets in 2014 and '15, and franchisors prior to this time had a, maybe 20, it depends on the brand, but maybe 20 to 30% ownership across their brands on a corporate side.
 They would typically hold big unit counts in large metro areas that they could easily service with GNA, flights and they could have the marketing kind of tightness of marketing in a big city to be able to implement test products and things like that.

 When they sold these assets, they were selling large chunks of assets and there just wasn't enough capital in the existing franchise base to buy these things.
-What you'd initially started seeing was very quietly and slowly, if a 30 unit package of corporate stores became available and the price was let's just say 30, 40, $50 million, who's going to buy that?
+What you'd initially started seeing was very quietly and slowly, if a 30-unit package of corporate stores became available and the price was let's just say 30, 40, $50 million, who's going to buy that?
 It brought in the family offices and private equity groups.
-It started happening in large measure, but really started happening by this phenomenon of millennial, Ivy league trained MBAs with prior investment banking or hedge fund or private equity experience that found family offices and started investing in restaurants or franchises.
+It started happening in large measure, but really started happening by this phenomenon of millennial, Ivy League trained MBAs with prior investment banking or hedge fund or private equity experience that found family offices and started investing in restaurants or franchises.

 A couple of groups did this, they bought these corporate assets.
 They kicked butt with them, frankly.
 Great returns.
 They started consolidating other franchisees around them.
 Maybe they jumped in a second brand and then we pop up and they've got two or 300 stores and they become a big storyline in the franchise space.
 This really opened the pipeline for another generation of folks to come into the franchise world who are just like them.

-Then I kind of teased at the conference and said, "This secondary and tertiary wave of a young millennial sharp folks backed by family offices now can be seen in the hallways of the restaurant finance and development conference each year.
+Then I kind of teased at the conference and said, "This secondary and tertiary wave of young millennial sharp folks backed by family offices now can be seen in the hallways of the restaurant finance and development conference each year.
 They are distinguished by their colorful socks and their high water suits."
-That's kind of how they've come into the space over the last 40 years is franchising has really kind of transitioned to more sophistication.
+That's kind of how they've come into the space over the last 40 years franchising has really kind of transitioned to more sophistication.

 The third question that I answered was, "How do invest investors think about the restaurant industry, the pros and cons, and how do they view the competitive environment and other industry dynamics?"
 I've kind of answered this a little bit over the years too and over other podcasts.
-I think there's a lot of pros.
+I think there are a lot of pros.

-They look around and they say, "Okay, well, first of all, I need diversification and second of all, I think maybe the stock market's played out and commercial real estate opportunities are limited or expensive."
+They look around and they say, "Okay, well, first of all, I need diversification, and second of all, I think maybe the stock market's played out and commercial real estate opportunities are limited or expensive."
 They look into the restaurant world in particular and they look at the revenue growth and they say, "Okay, with the exception of the mom and pops and casual dining, which have really struggled, maybe this stuff is pretty robust and it hasn't been Amazoned and the cashflow stability is there.
 The success rate of franchises is pretty strong historically, especially if you pick the right brands."

-On top of that, the aging of the franchise base with a little succession planning has created a lot of fragmentation and a lot of opportunities.
+On top of that, the aging of the franchise base with little succession planning has created a lot of fragmentation and a lot of opportunities.
 Where frankly capital is needed in order to effectuate the consolidation.
 It's kind of an area that is ripe for MNA activity for the right group and the right thesis.

-Certainly there are cons to investing in the franchise business, particularly in restaurants, you've got wage inflation and the cost of development.
+Certainly, there are cons to investing in the franchise business, particularly in restaurants, you've got wage inflation and the cost of development.
 Sales growth is not high.
-I mean, a two or 3%, same store sales growth is a good yearly same store sales growth target.
+I mean, a two or 3%, same-store sales growth is a good yearly same-store sales growth target.
 It's not like investing in technology for example, but again, there's probably not the risk as well.